arifulazad/arifulazad.github.io/_pages/prospective.md

 **Students already at TAMU:** You are welcome to email me and set up a time to discuss your research interests.

-**Prospective PhD students:** I typically admit one Ph.D. student each year from the pool of applicants to our graduate program.
+**Prospective Ph.D. students:** I typically admit one Ph.D. student each year from the pool of applicants to our graduate program.
 If you are interested in working with me, the best way is to apply to our Ph.D. program and mention my name in your application.
 You are welcome to email me to express your research interests.
 Before reaching out, please review my research interests and consider whether your goals align with the topics I work on.